magomimmo/modern-cljs/doc/tutorial-08.md

 It seems that if we want to patch the CLJS compiler, the `build` function defined in the `cljs.closure` namespace is the first one we should take care of.
-Indeed, by observing the reported `build` call sample, it can be seen that it accepts a CLJS source and an options map, the same options map we already met in `lein-cljsbuild`.
+Indeed, by observing the following `build` call sample, it can be seen that it accepts a CLJS source and an options map, the same options map we already met in `lein-cljsbuild`.